AdamRJensen/adamrjensen.github.io/posts/radiation_stations.md

 :tags: solar, open science
 ```

-Ground measured solar irradiance is extremely valuable and critical to benchmarking solar radiation products and understanding long-term trends in the radiation budget.
+Ground measured solar irradiance is extremely valuable and critical for benchmarking solar radiation products and understanding long-term trends in the radiation budget.
 However, due to high costs and maintenance requirements, there are only a few hundred high-quality stations globally.
 Currently, it is difficult to identify the nearest solar radiation station as there is no good overview of the stations worldwide.
-This blog post addresses this issue by proposing a simple catalog/database of high-quality radiation stations.
+This blog post addresses this issue by proposing a simple catalog/database of available high-quality radiation stations.

 ## Scope